devinsolutions/openbsd-packer-template/README.md

 Vagrant Box is available here: https://app.vagrantup.com/devinsolutions/boxes/openbsd-66-basic

 By "basic" we mean that only `bsd`, `bsd.rd`, `base` and `comp` sets are included (plus GCE daemons and Python needed by them in GCE images).
 We support only latest stable OpenBSD release.
-No binary patches are included.
+We update these images with the latest binary patches on a best-effort basis.

 ## YAML